JoeFanning/Philosophical-AI/README.md

 This declaration, developed through a collaborative, public process, outlines principles for the ethical development and deployment of AI, with a strong emphasis on well-being, social justice, and democracy.

-## Egalitarianism a Philosophy for a Benevolent AI
+## Egalitarianism an Example Philosophy for a Benevolent AI

 ### ​Egalitarianism